aappleby/hancho/README.md

 Hancho is the smallest build system I can make that fits my needs.
 It focuses on these features:

-1. Easy construction of commands via text templates.
+1. Easy construction of commands via text templates, similar to Python f-strings.
 2. Minimal, parallel, fast rebuilds.
 3. Zero "magic" - you control every command run.
 4. Single file, no dependencies outside python3 - copy-paste installation.